 Preparing your environment using Conda

-In order to be able to access the OpenStack Swift filesystem, you need a number of packages to be available.
+In order to be able to access the S3 filesystem, you need the following packages to be available.

 and then create a new conda environment using conda env create -f macro_access.yml